 The summer capital of Himachal Pradesh is Shimla and the winter capital is Dharamshala.
 Both these locations are renowned for their nightlife.
 Travelers can enjoy some thrilling nights in Shimla, Manali, Dharamshala, Kasol, and Kasauli.
 Visit the nightclubs and bars where partyholics can enjoy their time.
 Tourists can also take a stroll on the vibrant streets of these tourist destinations and have delicious cuisines at the local eateries.
-Himachal Pradesh is home to some fancy cafes and bars where travelers can visit to enjoy the nightlife.
+In addition, Himachal Pradesh is home to some fancy cafes and bars that travelers can visit to enjoy the nightlife.

 Is it safe to visit Himachal Pradesh?

 Yes, Himachal Pradesh is one of India's safest places to visit for women and every kind of traveler.
 Therefore, you need not worry about the safety and security of yourself and your loved ones.
 However, ensure that you read reviews about that particular hotel while booking the accommodation or the tour operator for a better holiday experience.